eestec-antwerp/AntwerPi2/docs/source/quadcopter/setup.rst

 Running a program
 -----------------

 When running code on your drone, guaranteeing safety is more complex.

-TODO
+TODO: A way to remove the program from the output list of MAVProxy at the push of a button...

 Maintenance